-670 the order of the parametric model used to fit the time series.
+A methodological limitation consists in the selection of the order of the parametric model used to fit the time series.
 Model order selection is an issue in real data analyses, where the true order is usually unknown.
-A correct model order assessment is rather difficult because the estimated order may not meet the desired specifications (in terms of spectral resolution when it is too low, or in terms of interpretability of highly variable spectral profiles when it is too high).
-In the present study, the use of the AIC [34] for model order selection led sometimes to spectral 675 contributes of difficult interpretation or even negative power values after spectral decomposition.
-For this reason, the manual selection of the model order p could represent a possible workaround to avoid negative power contributes and to obtain a better spectral representation in LF band, still maintaining a tradeoff between good data resolution and reasonably low model complexity.
+A correct model order assessment is rather difficult because the estimated order may not meet the user expectations (in terms of spectral resolution when it is too low, or in terms of interpretability of highly variable spectral profiles when it is too high).
+In the present study, the use of the Akaike Information Criterion [27] for model order selection led sometimes to spectral contributes of difficult interpretation or even negative power values after spectral decomposition.
+For this reason, the manual selection of the model order p could represent a possible workaround to avoid negative power contributes and to obtain a

+610 better spectral representation in LF band, still maintaining a tradeoff between good data resolution and reasonably low model complexity.

-Future activities may also include further studies on larger groups of subjects, or on patients affected by different pathologies (e.g. hypertension [60,61] or atherosclerosis [62,63]).
-Moreover, an improvement of the automatic order selection algorithm to avoid negative power values or the application of other criteria (e.g. Bayesian Information Criterion) may be envisaged [64].
+Future activities may also include further studies on larger groups of subjects, or on patients affected by different pathologies (e.g. hypertension [51,52] or atherosclerosis [53,54]).
+Moreover, an improvement of the automatic order selection algorithm to avaid a page the angle of other selection algorithm to

+615 avoid negative power values or the application of other criteria (e.g. Bayesian Information Criterion) may be envisaged [55].